 Last week, I (jointly with the husband of course) made the final payment on the mortgage for our little house.
 We now own every brick, tile and hardwood architrave in our house.
 100% ours.
 Not partially the bank’s, all ours.

 Interested in how minimalism could improve your life?
 This amazing book is a great place to start.

 The day after the payment cleared, the loan account disappeared from online banking.
 Vanished, like it’d had never been there at all.
 Which was disappointing, as I was looking forward to revelling in a zero dollar balance for quite some time.

 Such an anti-climatic ending shouldn’t detract from the massive achievement that is paying a $175,500 mortgage in five years.
 While travelling the world, eating good food, and generally not missing out on much at all.

-In fact, the only decision we have to thank for such good fortune is the one we made to downsize to a smaller home and pursue a simpler life at the exact stage of life where one is expected to do the opposite.
+In fact, the only decision we have to thank for such good fortune is the one we made to downsize to a smaller home and pursue a simpler (and more frugal)existence at the exact stage of life where one is expected to do the opposite.

 How Minimalism Eliminated Any Financial Stress from Our Lives